-Critical Dissonance: It was the #1 film for 4 weeks and became the highest grossing film of 2000 domestically ($260 million), but critical response was sharply divided (53% on Rotten Tomatoes and 46/100 on Metacritic).
+Critical Dissonance: This was the #1 film for four weeks after its release, and became the highest grossing film of 2000 domestically ($260 million).
+Critical response was still sharply divided (53% on Rotten Tomatoes and 46/100 on Metacritic).
 There are those who like the film, and those who consider it an abomination.

-It got three Academy Award nominations and won Best Makeup (Which was very well deserved considering what the actors had to go through.
-Especially poor Jim Carrey who had to act in a stuffy yakked furred suit for a whopping 92 days, which took 2 and a half hours to apply and the same amount of time to remove every day.).
+It got three Academy Award nominations, winning only one for Best Makeup, which was very well deserved considering what the actors had to go through.
+Especially poor Jim Carrey who had to act in a stuffy yak-furred suit for a whopping 92 days, which took 2 and a half hours to apply and the same amount of time to remove every day.
 Jim Carrey got nominated for Best Actor at the Golden Globes for it.
-On the flip side, it got two nominations for Razzies (but won neither).
+On the flip side, it also got two nominations for Razzies (but won neither).

 Designated Villain: Why exactly are we supposed to root against the Grinch when he has every reason to hate those bastards?

 He does become more of a legitimate villain in the third act (the one actually adapted from the book) mainly because the Whos, while still misguided, do accept him back during the Whobilation and the Grinch tries to steal Christmas from all of them regardless based on only the actions of one of them (the mayor).

 Franchise Original Sin: Despite some poor moments, the film manages to be pretty good for the most part, keeping the spirit of the original story.
 The infamous Cat In The Hat film that followed it however forgot all of the stuff that worked and instead focused on amplifying everything about the Grinch movie that was bad.

 Ham and Cheese: Jim Carrey providing his trademark ham to the movie's cheese.
 While the critics provide the whine.